MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## <a name="germany-passport-number"></a>Duitsland paspoortnummer

-Deze entiteit van het type gevoelige informatie is opgenomen in het type gevoelige informatie van het EU-paspoortnummer en is beschikbaar als een op zichzelf staand entiteit met gevoelige informatie.
+Deze entiteit is opgenomen in het gevoelige informatietype EU-paspoortnummer en is beschikbaar als een op zichzelf staand gevoelige informatietype entiteit.

 ### <a name="format"></a>Opmaak